 Some of these services are available through government funded programs designed for individuals with disabilities.
 Unfortunately, these programs are generally designed only to provide a basic level of support, and the items and activities that make lives enjoyable, those that truly provide "quality of life," are simply not offered by these programs.
-Moreover, the eligibility thresholds for most of these programs are quite low and accessing them because of the financial eligibility thresholds is difficult.
+Moreover, the financial eligibility thresholds for most of these programs are quite low, making them difficult to access.
 As a result, families and caregivers often seek to "supplement" these public benefit programs with their own funds without jeopardizing benefit eligibility.
 This is where competent planning advice becomes critical.

-W. Elements of a Comprehensive Future Care Plan
+IV.
+Elements of a Comprehensive Future Care Plan

-The needs of every PIN are unique, and so, then, is each Future Care Plan.
+The needs of every PIN are unique, and therefore each Future Care Plan is unique as well.
 The Future Care Plan should maximize and coordinate the formal and informal supports that the PIN receives from government funded programs, family caregivers, community supports provided by not-for-profit organizations and others.
 However, all Future Care Plans must contain three components: a legal plan, a financial plan, and a life care plan.